 The Morgan Plus 8, equipped with Rover’s mighty V8, was pioneered in the late 1960s and is credited with sealing the firm’s enduring popularity.
-The niche appeal of the firm's three-wheeled cars limited Morgan's sales as its only product until 1935, although that is something it is now returning to.
+The niche appeal of the firm's three-wheeled cars limited Morgan's sales as its only product until 1935, although that is something it has returned to.

 Placing a V8 engine in the front of the traditional Morgan roadster was a wonderfully barmy idea in the 1960s.
 The Plus 8 was Britain’s fastest-accelerating production car for a time and proved so endearing that it remained on sale, in relatively little-altered form, until midway through the last decade.

 Production of the traditional roadster has continued alongside the new-look, aluminium-chassis Aero series and 3 Wheeler, which have stolen most of the public’s attention.
 However, the Plus 8, in the form of a grunty old V8 in an even older bodyshell, has been missed, and nowhere more so than in the US, where the traditional roadster has been unavailable in any guise.